Learn how to smoke a whole chicken on a Traeger pellet grill, and why it is an easy, great way to smoke a whole chicken.

 - Close the lid.

-- When the internal temperature of the breasts has reached 165°F, and the internal temperature of the thighs hits 175°F, carefully remove the chickens from the Traeger.
+- Continue cooking until the internal temperature of the breasts has reached 160°F, and the internal temperature of the thighs hits 170°F.

 Rest and Carve

-- Carve, plate, and serve immediately.
+- Carve and serve immediately.

 Came out great, thanks for posting!